Unfortunately, there seems to be far more opportunity― Thomas A. Edison

 The lowest level of market jitteriness.
 VIX is below 15, and the S&P 500 Put/Call Ratio is well below 1:0.
-Latest economic data all positives, and most Geopolitical news boring.
+The latest economic data are all positives, and most Geopolitical news is boring.
 Consumer Confidence is high, and there are love and peace throughout the world (snort).
 At DEFCON 5, I will assume no restrictions to any new positions.

-Minor market-jitters over menacing Geopolitical news, ominous Governmental actions, or unexpected corporate events causing the border markets to drop below Support Lines for several days in a row.
-The VIX may be on the rise (if coming from DEFCON-5) or slowing falling (if coming from DEFCON-3).
+Minor market-jitters over menacing Geopolitical news, ominous Governmental actions, or unexpected corporate events are causing the broader markets to drop below Support Lines for several days in a row.
+The VIX may be rising (if coming from DEFCON-5) or slowly falling (if coming from DEFCON-3).
 But the VIX is most likely near or above 15% for several days.
-Enter the new position with caution, and keep a vigilant eye on the market stage.
+Therefore, I will enter the new position with caution and keep a vigilant eye on the market stage.

-Marketeers are in a high state of jitters due to unexpected bad economic data, poor corporate earnings, or a national event that may last for a while.
+Marketeers are in a high state of jitters due to unexpectedly bad economic data, poor corporate earnings, or a national event that may last for a while.
 (May have had a mini-Correction with a quick recovery.)
-Only consider low-risk positions if any.
+Therefore, only consider low-risk positions, if any.
 Close winning position early if possible.

-Being a precursor to DEFCON 1 and the broader market has already had a Correction (down by 10%) and coming off a week where the DOW collapsed more than 1,000 points.
-Things are agitated, and a lot of worrying.
+Being a precursor to DEFCON 1, the broader market already had a Correction (down by 10%) and coming off a week where the DOW collapsed more than 1,000 points.
+So things are agitated, and there is a lot of worrying.
+VIX’s 2-week trend is moving up and mostly above 15, and S&P 500 Put/Call Ratio above 1:0.
 No new positions will be opened while at DEFCON 2, as we are waiting to see what the markets will do.
-VIX’s 2-week trend is moving up and mostly above 15, and S&P 500 Put/Call Ratio above 1:0.

-A market crash that may last for several weeks (several weeks of consecutive significant drops).
+There was a market crash that may last for several weeks (several weeks of consecutive significant drops).
 This will cause a VIX to double (or more) overnight and the S&P 500 Put/Call Ratio to rise far above 1:0.
-I will open no new positions DEFCON 1, and open positions may be closed at a loss.
+As a result, I will open no new positions at DEFCON 1, and I may close open positions at a loss.

 This Week’s Market Sentiment